 Halloween is one of the best holidays for kids, and Minnesota has a number of safer ways for the little ones to experience all of its magic.

 The ever-popular Sever’s Fall Festival in Shakopee is back with popular attractions like the corn maze, petting zoo, pig races and more.
-This year also brings something new for those wishing to stay in their cars.
-Stoneybrook Farms in St. Cloud has a 9-acre maze with easy and hard options, as well as a pick-your-own-pumpkin patch.
+Stoneybrook Farms in St. Cloud boasts the World's Largest Corn Maze, with easy and hard options spread out between 110 acres and 32 miles of divergent pathways, as well as a pick-your-own-pumpkin patch.

 Anoka is known as the “Halloween Capital of the World,” and always provides a spooktacular time.
-Throughout October, Anoka will host a variety of Halloween festivities like outdoor movie nights, a scavenger hunt and more.
+Throughout October, Anoka will host a variety of Halloween festivities like outdoor movie nights, a scavenger hunt and not one but three different parades.
 Visit their Halloween hub to see event details.

 In Duluth, at the Lake Superior Zoo, Boo at the Zoo is back for little ones to celebrate Halloween with some real party animals.
 Festivities include trick or treating, a mini pumpkin hunt and magic show.
-Visit Valleyfair to celebrate with Snoopy and the PEANUTS gang at The Great Pumpkin Fest for some not-so-scary Halloween activities and live entertainment.
+If you’re looking for something spooky without being too scary, journey to Brainerd for Safari North’s Safari Scare, featuring a haunted trail and family friendly Halloween activities.
+This new event features boo bracelets for the kids and those that are looking for a little less scare on the trail.

 Spooky Celebrations After Dark

 The popular Jack-O-Lantern Spectacular is back at the Minnesota Zoo through Nov.
 7. Stroll through thousands of carved and illuminated pumpkins.
 The walk is bound to put you in the festive spirit.
-Sever’s in Shakopee is putting a new spin on fall colors with its new Fall Lights drive-through display.
-See 1.2 million twinkling lights that dance to festive fall tunes through Oct.
-30. Navigate through A&G Produce’s Moonlight Maze After Dark on select dates in October in St. Joseph.
+Navigate through A&G Produce’s Moonlight Maze After Dark on select dates in October in St. Joseph.
 Snag a spot on Main Street in Anoka to see the Light Up the Night parade, with a full line-up of colorfully lit floats on October 23.

 Creepy Dolls and Cocktails

 The creepy dolls are back in Rochester at the Olmsted County History Center.
-See these creepy dolls and learn their mysterious history while you sip festive crafted cocktails and enjoy live music.
+Pick your favorite from a rogue's gallery of ghastly 'toys' and learn their mysterious history while you sip festive crafted cocktails and enjoy live music.

 Get Your Steps During a Spooky Tour